Current projects

 Project description

-For the past couple of years, to celebrate World Oceans Day, MWIFMA has been hosting a beach clean-up in the community of Gesgapegiag.
+For the past couple of years, to celebrate World Oceans Day, MMAFMA has been hosting a beach clean-up in the community of Gesgapegiag.
 Community members join together to clean the shorelines.
 Following the event, light snacks and refreshments are provided.

 Salmon story (Plamu, Polam)